Oxxygenio/kidsgame/README.md

 **ToDo list for project**

-- Refactor the CSS file to be more organized, less duplicate code.
+__- Refactor the CSS file to be more organized, less duplicate code.__
 - make timer work on "Game start".
 - make wordlist with Swedish 3 letter words.
 - make audio files for atleast 3 rounds of gameplay.